-Questions 13 15 18 49 14 27 41 24 30 Before -Heard from a -Not -Not previously aware of -Previously -Not -not -not "-not previously -Yes, previously aware of this participating in friend about a previously the Program. aware from previously previousl previously program, They were just clicking this interview, program - not sure aware of the -recommendations: friend. aware y aware aware of Program around after the ESA sent an were you aware if it was this one. program: Posters at thunderbird - of Program email. of the UBC Meal -But if didn't get our - mailbox.
-You can say - recommendatio recommend Program recommendatio -recommendations: For Share Program? email wuldn't have recommendat see if you qualify for the ns: ations: recommend ns: promote to promotion, maybe get AMS If yes, where did known. ion: with meal Share Program - Announcement Place recomme ations: residences involved, put flyers in common you hear about -RAs are a good COVID then only the people who by department, where ndations: promote it in through emails, spaces in residences and it?
+Questions 13 15 18 49 14 27 41 24 30 6.
+Before -Heard from a -Not -Not previously aware of -Previously -Not -not -not -not previously -Yes, previously aware of this participating in previously the Program. · · · · · · · · · · · · · · · · · · · previously previously program, They were just clicking aware of the 0 friend. • • around after the ESA sent an this interview, program - not sure menu. aware y aware Program were you aware program: Posters at thunderbird - - Program email. of the UBC Meal -But if didn't get our - mailbox.
+You can say - recommendatio Program - recommendatio -recommendations: For see if you qualify for the ns: ations: - promotion, maybe get AMS If yes, where did known. ion: with meal Share Program - Announcement Place recomme ations: residences involved, put flyers in common you hear about -RAs are a good COVID then only the people who by department, where ndations: promote it in through emails, spaces in residences and it?
 If no, way to promote, disrupting need it will scan the QR weekly people go have upper social medias, keeping it visible.
-Pairing with where/who could emails, and posters income, and code and see if they newsletter, RAs residences, all the outreach other UBC initiatives.
-Maybe promote if so that too, but probably getting funds qualify, so this might help of housing help.
-Reach social method. getting the ESA to send out you'd see it? won't be well known is disrupted target the people who out to medias, emails about this.
-Mostly doing How could it be if just left as a S0 need it.
+Pairing with where/who could emails, and posters income, and code and see if they newsletter, RAs for financial outreach residences, all the outreach other UBC initiatives.
+Maybe promote if so that too, but probably getting funds qualify. so this might help of housing help.
+Reach social method. getting the ESA to send out you'd see it? won't be well known is disrupted target the people who - out to medias, emails about this.
+Mostly doing How could it be if just left as a SO need it.
 To target general recommendatio students posters online engagement. promoted to best website. international ubc students Post to UBC ns: AMS club, who need meet you or your -Can promote at students confessions, tik tok, ex.
 Halah, the most. communities thunderbird would be the social media.
-Having specify the type needs? mailboxes see lots target markey, ESA offer this (interacted of food when of ads on services they would very frequently with them sending info to on campus. want it more as an undergrad) or these surveys. communities surveys. communities
+Having specify the type needs? mailboxes see lots target markey, ESA offer this (interacted of food when of ads on services they would very frequently with them sending info to on campus. want it more as an undergrad) or these surveys. communities